tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 ![Mother father](/figs/mother_father.svg)

 The edges are uniquely identified by the cryptographical hash of the event to which it is connected.
-An event can only have two event connections: a mother-event, which is the previous event from the same node, and a father-event, the father-event created and sent from another node.
+An event can only have two event connections: a mother-event, which is the previous event from the same node, the father-event created and sent from another node.
 If an event does not have a mother, it’s defined as an Eva event; if an event only has mothers connected to it, it is defined as a father-less event.
 ![Event package](/figs/event_package.svg)